Title: Taste Manipulation and Swallowing Mechanics in Trauma-Related Sensory-Based Dysphagia

 Do we stay sour?

-Should we try to be sweeter?
+Should we try to make things sweeter?

 As I mentioned, the article #IMO really does do a good job laying out a lot of information to replicate or further investigate (Interested?
 Be sure to reach out to the authors!!!).
-But for now, at the very least, it not only gives us a good review how sensory experiences directly affect the motor changes in swallow physiology.
-It also makes us think deeper into what we are seeing, why we are seeing it, and using our clinical knowledge, experience, and evidence to come up with our own clinical hypothesis for, “I wonder if this will work/help” or wanting to try something based on the theories and principles we know (aka neuroplasticity, motor learning, etc.).
+But for now, at the very least, it not only gives us a good review how sensory experiences directly affect the motor changes in swallow physiology, but also makes us think deeper into what we are seeing, why we are seeing it, and using our clinical knowledge, experience, and evidence to come up with our own clinical hypothesis for, “I wonder if this will work/help” or wanting to try something based on the theories and principles we know (aka neuroplasticity, motor learning, etc.).

 Article Referenced: [FREE ASHA ACCESS]